act-rules/act-rules.github.io/_rules/document-has-main-landmark-b40fd1.md

 ## Test Cases

-**Note**: The text of most examples is from the translation of the first Chapter of _The Three Kingdoms_ by Yu Sumei (Tuttle publishing, May 2014).
+**Note**: Unless specified otherwise, the text of examples is from the translation of the first Chapter of _The Three Kingdoms_ by Yu Sumei (Tuttle publishing, May 2014).

 ### Passed